 After retiring from civilian employment in 2006 and moving back to Pittsburgh, Jack joined the Air Heritage Museum.
 After an almost a 30 year absence, he was back to flying the Air Heritage Museum C 123 known as “Thunder Pig”.
 Currently, Thunder Pig is the last flying C 123 in the US.
 He says the expression of the Vietnam veterans that board the aircraft make all the effort to keep it flying worthwhile.
 Jack is Air Show Manager for the museum.
 His job is arranging air shows and negotiating with production companies on the use of our aircraft in TV and movies.

-Naomi Wadsworth, NECAS Secretary
+Dan Fortin, NECAS Secretary

 Major Benjamin Canetti